13 Chicken Coop Door Ideas [Best Ideas 2023]

 5. Ball-lock Door

 This is an extremely secure DIY chicken coop door.
-You will need good knowledge of mechanics, a sturdy ball, wood, screws, a hammer, and screw drivers for this project.
+For this project, you will need good knowledge of mechanics, a sturdy ball, wood, screws, a hammer, and screwdrivers.

 6. Sliding Door